RBI Officer Grade B Syllabus & Exam Pattern 2021

 3) Consumption and Investment demand; demand management policies and their effectiveness.

 4) Money demand and supply, monetary and fiscal policies.

 C. International Economics

-1) International finance and exchange rates issues in an open economy, benefits, and costs of inter-connected financial markets; evolution of international financial architecture.
+1) International finance and exchange rates issues in an open economy, benefits, and costs of interconnected financial markets; the evolution of international financial architecture.